Jekins/styled-kit/packages/mods/README.md

     `};
 `;
 ```
-In this example, we pass only the name of the `'size'` modifier to the `Mod` type.
+In this example, we pass only the name of the `'size'` modifier to the `Mods` type.
 This allows you to use all the values of the `'size'` modifier in the stylized component.

 ### Using multiple modifiers